Skip to Content

 Apple Watch Band, $128 | Watch, $195

-If you wear an Apple Watch, you know they can dress down a look.
-So I love this Kendra Scoot band that instantly turns it into jewelry.
+If you wear an Apple Watch, you know how they can dress down a look.

 Available in gold, silver, or rose gold for $128.

-There are so many options in a range of price points.
+But you have many options in a range of price points.

 And honestly, I need to be educated more in this area to give real investment timepiece advice.